NazriJasmal/Data-Science-Intern-at-Data-Glacier/README.md

 pytest test/test.py -s
 ignore warning and if there is no error then add,commit and push your changes to repo

-## Week 2- Project: G2M insight for Cab Investment firm
+## Week 2- Project: G2M insight for Cab Investment firm & Week 3- Presentation of the Project

 The Client XYZ is a private firm in US.
 Due to remarkable growth in the Cab Industry in last few years and multiple key players in the market, it is planning for an investment in Cab industry and as per their Go-to-Market(G2M) strategy they want to understand the market before taking final decision.

-# Project delivery:
+#### Project delivery:

 You have been provided with multiple data sets that contains information on 2 cab companies.
 Each file (data set) provided represents different aspects of the customer profile.
 XYZ is interested in using your actionable insights to help them identify the right company to make their investment.